PapaGateau/Libft/README.md

 # Libft
-Personal library of functions, for use in other 42 projects Initially serving as an introduction to C functions
+Personal library of functions, for use in other 42 projects.
+Initially serving as an introduction to C functions

 ## Additional functions